niaz151/laborocity/README.md

  1. In the General Labor submenu the item 'Restoration' is repeated twice

  2. After succcesfully picking a skill and reaching the alternate equipment screen, the word 'equipment' is mispelled

+### Features ###

+ 1. I was succesfully able to link the reduxForm into the store and update form values in real time

+ 2. Subsequently, I was able to use the aforementioned store updates to verify if a user has 'skills' and can access the alternate             equipment page